 It was the first nation in Latin America to establish a welfare state, maintained through relatively high taxes on industry, and developed a democratic tradition that earned it the sobriquet "the Switzerland of South America".

 Since the restoration of democratic government, successive governments have liberalised the economy.
-Colonial towns, beach resorts and a year-round mild climate have contributed to a growing tourist industry, and the economy has benefited from offshore banking.
+Colonial towns, beach resorts and a year-round mild climate have contributed to a growing tourist industry.

 Mr Vazquez's decisive victory in the 2014 run-off presidential election over right-wing challenger Luis Lacalle Pou cemented left-wing rule for another five years.

 A cancer doctor by profession, Tabare Vazquez served as president in 2005-2010, being succeeded by his party colleague Jose Mujica.
 Uruguayan presidents do not serve consecutive terms.

 Mr Vazquez pledged to focus more attention on improving education standards and fighting crime, while maintaining the generous social welfare policies of Mr Mujica.

 Uruguayans can access a wide range of views via hundreds of privately-owned media outlets.